Wojciech-Jezierski/HR-Dashboard/README.md

 ### React-18next library used for translations.

 ### Employee of month displayed through graphql-request and react-query libraries.

+### A list with offices generated from mockup data on designer.mocky.io

 ### Application has dockerfile and docker compoose.